 Counselors In Training (CITs) can have a huge impact on a camper’s PL experience.
 To a young camper, the CIT is almost a grown up, but is close enough to them to understand their thoughts and feelings.
 They play and relate to campers differently than the counselors do.

-If you will be 16 or 17 years old this summer, consider a second (or third) week at PL, but this time instead of a camper, as a CIT!
+If you will be 16 -18 years old this summer, consider a second (or third) week at PL, but this time instead of a camper, as a CIT!

 To serve as a counselor-in-training you must:

 - Be at least 16 years old when you serve (you can be 15 at the training if you’ll be 16 by summer)

 - Be at least 2 years older than the oldest campers (of the week you’re serving)

 - Complete and turn in paperwork: